raspberrypilearning/getting-started-scratch/en/step_7.md

 Switch to the **Costumes** tab for your sprite.

-The **Robot** sprite comes with costumes for three different robots and you only want to use one of them.
-Delete any costumes that you will not use in your animation.
+Choose the costume that you want to use, and delete the other costumes, because you will not need them for your animation.
+For example, the **Robot** sprite comes with costumes for three different robots, so you should choose one of the costumes and delete the other costumes.

-Right-click on the costume, and choose **duplicate**.
+Right-click on the costume (or on a tablet, tap and hold), and choose **duplicate**.

-Make small changes to the costume.
-For example, you could move, rotate, or change all or part of the costume.
-Alternatively, you could add movement lines.
+Make small changes to the copy of the costume.
+For example, you can move, rotate, or change all or part of the costume.
+You can also add movement lines.

-If your costume uses vector graphics, then you can select parts of a costume to change.
+If your costume uses vector graphics, then you can select parts of a costume and change each part separately.

 ![Animated gif showing changes to Robot costume](images/edit-robot-costume.gif)